 8. Guided missile

-It’s strange that such a peace loving people seem to have had a good head for army equipment.
+It’s strange that such a peace-loving people seem to have had a good head for army equipment.
 From Castlebar, County Mayo, Louis Brennan invented the guided missile.
-This stealth torpedo was used as a costal defensive mechanism.
+This stealth torpedo was used as a coastal defensive mechanism.

 9. Ejector seat

 It is rather worrying that it was Irishmen who came up with the first functioning helicopter (Louis Brennan) and also the first ejector seat.

 In 1945, Sir James Martin tested out his device on a dummy - a wise choice.
 The following year, a man called Bernard Lynch became the first live tester of the County Down man’s invention.

 It was soon adopted by the Royal Air force as a standard safety device.